Compare Pet Insurance in New Zealand

 PetPlan (Allianz)

-PetPlan, underwritten by Allianz, is one of NZ's leading pet insurers with comprehensive coverage options.
-They offer accident-only and comprehensive plans with annual limits up to $15,000, no per-condition limits on some plans, and optional wellness add-ons.
+PetPlan, underwritten by Allianz, is one of NZ's pet insurers with comprehensive coverage options.
+They offer accident-only and comprehensive plans with high annual limits, no per-condition limits on some plans, and optional wellness add-ons.
 Known for straightforward claims and good customer service.
-Premiums are mid-range to premium but provide excellent coverage.

 Southern Cross Pet Insurance